 Why This Decision Was Made

-The effective date for the change was recently published in Marriott Bonvoy’s Program Terms and Conditions but was as quickly removed:
+The effective date for the change was recently published in Marriott Bonvoy’s Program Terms and Conditions:

 The loyalty program giveth, and the loyalty program taketh away.

 Marriott Hotel + Air Package awards are hardly what they once were, so losing them as a redemption option is far from a massive loss, though it is a devaluation nonetheless.
-What’s more concerning is that Marriott Bonvoy seemed to be waiting until the eleventh hour to notify members of this change… if it was even planning to notify them at all.
+What’s more concerning is that Marriott Bonvoy seemed to be waiting until the eleventh hour to notify members of this change.

 Ultimately, this is yet another example of why you should not hoard points within any loyalty programs, as it’s only a matter of time before another devaluation rears its ugly head.